knative/docs/docs/eventing/samples/apache-camel-source/README.md

 type: "docs"
 ---

 These samples show how to configure Camel Sources.
-These event sources are highly dynamic and allow to generate events from a variety of systems (cloud platforms, social networks, datastores, message brokers, legacy systems, etc.), leveraging all the [300+ components provided by Apache Camel](https://camel.apache.org/components/latest/).
+These event sources are highly dynamic and allow you to generate events from a variety of systems (cloud platforms, social networks, datastores, message brokers, legacy systems, etc.), leveraging all the [300+ components provided by Apache Camel](https://camel.apache.org/components/latest/).

-All Camel Sources use [Apache Camel K](https://github.com/apache/camel-k) as runtime engine.
+All Camel Sources use [Apache Camel K](https://github.com/apache/camel-k) as the runtime engine.

 ## Prerequisites